 Related Literature Our paper connects with a long literature which tests the government's intertemporal budget constraint.
 Hamilton and Flavin (1986); Trehan and Walsh (1988, 1991); Hansen, Roberds, and Sargent (1991); Bohn (2007) derive general time-series restrictions on the government revenue and spending processes that enforce the government's inter-temporal budget constraint.
 These authors use the risk-free rate as the discount rate for surpluses.
-In the absence of arbitrage opportunities, this approach is valid only if all risk premia are zero, including the equity premium.
-Our paper contributes to this literature by enforcing no-arbitrage restrictions across different asset markets.
+This literature suffers from a joint hypothesis problem.
+It tests the null hypothesis that the budget constraint holds and that the debt is risk-free so that surpluses can be priced off the risk-free yield curve.
+Our paper argues that risk premia on the surplus claim and hence on the government bond portfolio are not zero, where risk premia are inferred from no-arbitrage restrictions on bond and stock markets.